-A broad range of research activities will be considered.
+A broad range of research activities will be considered and while preliminary data is not required it can increase the significance and rigor of the proposal.
 An attempt will be made to identify research with the highest probability of leading to external funding.
-Review Template provided with RFA documents here: https://www.indianactsi.org/funding/all-open-rfps#REG201805
+A sample review template is provided with RFA documents here: <a href="https://example.com/creativeco